+The Diploma course was set up to provide specialist academic training to meet the educational requirements for Corporate Membership of the Institute of Acoustics.
+Over the years the course has become well established as providing high level training in real-world practical acoustics.
+As a result, the Diploma is widely recognised as the leading specialist qualification for the professional practitioner in acoustics.
+It is recognised by a number of UK universities as providing partial exemption from their requirements for the award of MSc degrees.
 The normal minimum requirement for admission to the Diploma in Acoustics and Noise Control is a degree in a science, engineering or construction-related subject or an Environmental Health Officer's Diploma.
 Alternative qualifications, with related professional experience, may be acceptable and will be considered on a case-by-case basis.

 Also it should be noted that, to ensure the currency of the Diploma as a professional qualification, Education Committee has approved the requirement that the Diploma must be completed within five years from first registration.